July 2021 UPDATE

-According to FINRA records, Marc A. Reda , a broker who is currently employed by Spartan Capital Securities, discloses a pending customer dispute, 10 prior customer disputes a prior regulatory event, 2 terminations from employment , a currently outstanding judgment/lien, and a personal bankruptcy filing.
+According to FINRA records, Marc A. Reda , a broker who is currently employed by Spartan Capital Securities, discloses a pending regulatory matter, a prior regulatory matter, a pending customer dispute, 11 prior customer disputes, 2 terminations from employment , a currently outstanding judgment/lien, and a personal bankruptcy filing.

 The Financial Industry Regulatory Authority (FINRA) is the agency that licenses and regulates stockbrokers and brokerage firms.
 FINRA requires brokers and brokerage firms to report customer complaints and disputes as well as regulatory sanctions.
 In addition brokers are required to disclose certain financial matters such as personal bankruptcies, judgments and liens.

-In currently pending FINRA case #18-4117, a customer of Spartan Capital Securities alleges that Reda churned and made unauthorized trades in his account and is seeking damages of $17,820.
+In currently pending FINRA case #19-3740, a customer of Spartan Capital Securities alleges that Reda churned and made misrepresentations and unsuitable recommendations and is seeking damages of $72,026.

 The prior customer disputes include the following settlements: